-Issue, as required or requested, the route for the aircraft/vehicle to follow on the movement area in concise and easy to understand terms.
+Issue the route for the aircraft/vehicle to follow on the movement area in concise and easy to understand terms.
+The taxi clearance shall include the specific route to follow.
 When a taxi clearance to a runway is issued to an aircraft, confirm the aircraft has the correct runway assignment.

 - 1. A pilot's read back of taxi instructions with the runway assignment can be considered confirmation of runway assignment. - 2.
-Movement of aircraft or vehicles on nonmovement areas is the responsibility of the pilot, the aircraft operator, or the airport management.
+Movement of aircraft or vehicles on nonmovement areas is the responsibility of the pilot, the aircraft operator, or the airport management. - a.

-a.
 When authorizing a vehicle to proceed on the movement area, or an aircraft to taxi to any point other than an assigned takeoff runway, absence of holding instructions authorizes an aircraft/vehicle to cross all taxiways and runways that intersect the taxi route.
-If it is the intent to hold the aircraft/vehicle short of any given point along the taxi route, issue the route, if necessary, then state the holding instructions.
+If it is the intent to hold the aircraft/vehicle short of any given point along the taxi route, issue the route, and then state the holding instructions.

-Movement of aircraft or vehicles on nonmovement areas is the responsibility of the pilot, the aircraft operator, or the airport management.
+Movement of aircraft or vehicles on nonmovement areas is

+the responsibility of the pilot, the aircraft operator, or the airport management.